e-j-w/G4TIP/README.md

 This code has been tested with GEANT4.9.4 on Scientific Linux 6, Ubuntu 14.04, and Ubuntu 15.10.

-Depends on GEANT4, CLHEP, and ROOT v5.x (results are saved to ROOT tree files).
+Depends on GEANT4.9.4, CLHEP 2.1.0.1, and ROOT v5.x (results are saved to ROOT tree files).
 Requires proper setup of environment variables for each, for example by adding the follwing lines to ~/.bashrc (substituting the appropriate paths):

 ```
 #ROOT configuration